-I gave brief thoughts on each of the books during my monthly round-ups, but I thought I would discuss the three books released in the Never After Series by Emily McIntire in one post.
+I gave brief thoughts on each of the books during my monthly round-ups, but I thought I would discuss the four books released in the Never After Series by Emily McIntire in one post.
 I find these to be really interesting.
 Each book is standalone, so you don’t have to read them in order for each of them to understand what’s happening.
 They are fractured fairy tales, meaning they have references to the original stories but are not retellings by any means.
 They are also dark and feature mature and graphic content.
 So, there are trigger warnings (different ones) for each of the books.

 The books so far released in the series are: